 - Explain how gut-barrier dysfunction can cause fatty liver.

-Speaker: Donald M. Jensen, MD
+Speaker: Donald M. Jensen, MD (watch his interview with DDW TV)

 - Associate the role and indication for newer antiviral agents in hepatitis C therapy.